 Dry brushes come in various sizes and frequently have wood handles and either natural hair bristles or faux hair bristles.

-- Dry brushing helps to shed dead skin cells which then increases the speed at which new ones make their way to the surface!
+- Helps to shed dead skin cells which then increases the speed at which new ones make their way to the surface!
 This simple exfoliation process helps to shed the dead skin which can trap bacteria and debris as well as work loose lazy hairs that want to fall behind under the skin’s’ surface causing painful and unsightly ingrowns!

-- Dry brushing stimulates our lymphatic system which is in charge for of storing much of our cellular waste.
+- Stimulates our lymphatic system which is in charge for of storing much of our cellular waste.
 Unlike our circulatory system, our lymph system does not have a pump to move the waste through…it actually relies on lymph stimulation to detox itself.
 Dry brushing does this for us!

-- Dry brushing increases circulation which will help us eliminate our metabolic waste!
+- Increases circulation which will help us eliminate our metabolic waste!

-I always do my dry brushing in the morning before I shower or at night before I get in the bath (yep, I bathe a lot!).
-This will allow dry skin to slough off more easily and then you can rinse the debris off in the shower and allow your nourishing skin products to penetrate deeper into your newly exfoliated skin.
+I always do my dry brushing in the morning before I shower or at night before I get in the bath.
+(Yep, I bathe a lot!).
+This will allow dry skin to slough off more easily.
+Then you can rinse the debris off in the shower and allow your nourishing skin products to penetrate deeper into your newly exfoliated skin.